-Optional: Rest with another quick exercise for 1 minute (situps, pushups, squats, lunges) Alternate above "rest exercises" every other set if needed, or skip altogether.
+Optional: Rest with another quick exercise for one minute (sit-ups, push-ups, squats, lunges).
+Alternate the above "rest exercises" every other set, if needed, or skip altogether.

-I recommend the above workout 3 days a week, every other day.
+I recommend the above workout three days a week, every other day.
 On the days in between, you can opt to do more running or non-impact cardio.
 However, the goal is different.
 Push yourself on these shorter/faster runs to help build your overall cardiovascular conditioning and speed.
 Mix in sprints, intervals, shuttle runs and fast/slow fartleks however you prefer.
-If you run, limit the distance to maybe a mile but you do a series of 50m, 100m, 200m and 300m, and 400m sprints.
+If you run, limit the distance to maybe a mile, but do a series of 50-, 100-, 200-, 300- and 400-meter sprints.

-Warm up with a fast 400m or 2-minute bike/light stretch.
+Warm up with a fast 400 meters or two-minute bike/light stretch.

-Increase speed each set and avoid full sprints if you are getting older, have had some issues with tight hamstrings/calves, or previously had pulled hamstrings.
-But you can still run faster than your goal pace above.
+Increase your speed each set and avoid full sprints if you are getting older, have had some issues with tight hamstrings/calves or previously had pulled hamstrings.
+But you still can run faster than your goal pace above.
 That is the goal of the days in-between.
 Get winded each set and rest by walking back to the starting line.

 Repeat 5 times

-- 50m fast runs -- build up to full speed by set 4 or 5 (close to full speed)
+- 50-meter fast runs -- build up to full speed by set 4 or 5 (close to full speed)

 - Walk back to starting line